Home / FAQs

 - The border with Algeria has been closed for 23 years.
 The military patrol the border at frequent intervals, although this will not be visible to you during your desert trip.
 You will not see the border.

-- There is significant overseas investment in high-profile infrastructure projects (such as the NOOR solar power plant at Ouarzazate and the high-speed TGV rail line in the North), and in the tourism industry (e.g. the December 2016 opening of a new airport terminal at Marrakech).
+- There is significant overseas investment in high-profile infrastructure projects (such as the NOOR solar power plant at Ouarzazate and the high-speed TGV rail line in the North), and in the tourism industry (e.g. the December 2016 opening of a new airport terminal at Marrakech and thereafter at Fes).
 International hotel brands are increasing their numbers in Morocco (e.g. Mandarin Oriental, Four Seasons, Sofitel, Fairmont).
 Airlines are increasing the volume of flights to Morocco (such as Ryanair, easyJet, Austrian, Royal Air Maroc).

 - Morocco successfully hosted the UN climate change conference (COP 22) in Marrakech in November 2016.
 Annually, it hosts renowned sporting and cultural events (amongst others, the Marathon des Sables; Marrakech Film Festival; Fes Festival of World Sacred Music).